-Hepatitis A: 10-20 years (depending on
+Hepatitis A: 10-20 years (depending on the vaccine)

-the vaccine)

 Polio: 10 years

 Tetanus: 10 years

-4.3 Yellow fever
+4.3 YELLOW FEVER

 Yellow fever is a viral infection that is spread by the bite of an infected Aedes aegypti mosquito which mainly bites during daylight hours.
 Travellers are advised to use personal protective measures when entering areas where yellow fever is present.
 This includes using insect repellents and wearing appropriate clothing.
-(See paragraph 4.8).
+(See paragraph 4.8 below).